Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Examples for Davies irreducible many-body systems I

 \section{Examples for Davies irreducible many-body systems I}

 Let us now exemplify how the algebraic criterion in Theorem~\ref{theorem:LKalgebra} can be used to establish the irreducibility of many-body systems.
-In part I, we focus on lattice systems, where some Lindblad operators generate the full algebra on at least one or two suitable sites.
+In Examples~\ref{example:tIsing} and \ref{example:XYZchain}, we consider spin-1/2 transverse Ising and XYZ chains with open boundary conditions (OBC) and boundary driving $\hL_1\propto \hsigma^+_1$ and $\hL_2\propto \hsigma^-_1$ on the first site.
+The algebraic proof methods used for these models are then employed in combination to establish irreducibility of a larger class of driven-dissipative spin-1/2 XYZ chains studied in the literature, where some Lindblad operators generate the full algebra on at least one or two suitable sites (Proposition~\ref{prop:XYZchains}).